elixir-europe/rdmkit/pages/your_problem/data_sharing.md

   * What type of data are you planning to share?
   * Does the repository need to provide solutions for restricted access for sensitive data?
   * Do you have the rights to share the data via the repository?
-  * How sustainability is the repository, will the data remain public over time?
+  * How sustainable is the repository, will the data remain public over time?
   * How FAIR is the repository?
   * Does the funding agency pose specific requirements regarding data sharing?
   * FIX ME: Add point about licence/sharing policies of the repository